ledcontroller/LEDController/README.md

 ## Notifiaction

 A Notifiaction is an Animation with a limited runtime.
-A Nortification can be used to show that something happened.
+A Notification can be used to show that something happened.
 For example you could use IFTTT and create a trigger if you receive an E-Mail and if you have your [LED-Controller](#LED-Controller,) open to the internet (At your own risk) you could let your LEDs blink green once.

 For the `Animation-Controller` to know whether an Notifiaction finished playing, an notification needs to implement the `INotifiaction` interface, which extends `IAnimation` the `INotification` interface requires the implementation of a function that takes a callback.
 This callback needs to be called when the Notification finished playing.